 If you want to stay alive (and comfortable) with a Mylar blanket, you need to know that: Mylar does not provide any insulation.

-Yes, it will reflect some of your body heat back to you.
-But, if you are hypothermic, you won’t have much body heat to reflect back!
+Yes, it will reflect some of your body heat, but if you are hypothermic, you won’t have much body heat to reflect!

-Thus, you can’t just wrap a Mylar blanket around you like you would with a normal blanket.
+Thus, you can’t just wrap a Mylar blanket around you like a regular blanket.
 Instead, you need to use one of these methods to make Mylar’s reflective properties work in your favor.

 1. Use Outside of an Insulating Blanket

-Mylar prevents heat loss from radiation, evaporation and (because it is windproof) convection.
-Traditional blankets prevent heat loss from convection and (to a lesser extent) from convection.
-Thus, if you combine a Mylar blanket with an insulating blanket, you will prevent all forms of heat loss.
+Mylar prevents heat loss from radiation, evaporation, and (because it is windproof) convection.
+Traditional blankets prevent heat loss from convection and (to a lesser extent) from conduction.
+Thus, combining a Mylar blanket with an insulating blanket will prevent all forms of heat loss.

 To do this, wrap yourself in a wool or fleece blanket.
 Put the Mylar blanket outside of these blankets.
 For even more protection, you can use duct tape to sandwich a Mylar blanket between two wool blankets.
 You’ll stay toasty warm this way!